department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase1-no-AT/conversation-guide.md

 - *(If didn't use footer)* Is there another way that you could do this task from this web page?

-### Task 7: [Burial]
+### Task 7: [Update your contact information with VA]
-Let's say that you're wondering whether you could be buried in a VA cemetery.
-How would you find out using this web page?
+You recently moved and want to make sure that your mail and benefit information from the VA gets to your new address.
+How would you do this using this web page?

-*RECORD navigation: **header > megamenu > Burials and memorials > Eligibility** / footer / search / mobile search*
+*RECORD navigation: **header > Sign in** / footer / search / mobile search*

+*(After participant clicks "Sign in", ask them to stop there.
+We just want to ensure that the Auth menu is findable.)*

 *RECORD: directly / indirectly successful / needed help / unsuccessful*